DroneEngage FAQ

 I can’t find my Access Code.

-Your Access Code is sent to your registered email after creating an account (see Create your Drone-Engage Account Key).
+Your Access Code can be easily regenerated from (see Create your Drone-Engage Account Key).

 How many drones and Ground Control Stations (GCS) can connect simultaneously?